+- Inappropriate activities in Zone I;

-- Residential land use.
+- Residential land use;

-- Manure storage or spreading.
+- Manure storage or spreading; and

-- stormwater catch basins within Zone II.66
+- stormwater catch basins within Zone II.120

 The Town lacks public sewer infrastructure and all lots are served by onsite wastewater treatment systems.
 The Gordon-Conwell Theological Seminary has a private sewer system and wastewater treatment plant, with its own onsite plant and pump stations.